Chien-JungSu/Discord-Bot/README.md

 - `/server_info`: display detailed server information
 - `/active_welcome`: set up a server welcome message (welcome channel required; rules and role channels optional)
 - `/inactive_welcome`: disable the server welcome message feature
+- `/join`: join the voice channel where the user is currently connected
+- `/leave`: leave the current voice channel

 The project also includes `keep_alive.py`, which starts a Flask HTTP server in the background for cloud deployments that require a keep-alive endpoint.